Moselle to Mozart Cycling Holiday

 Kirsch-Longuich is situated in the Central Moselle region on the banks of the Moselle River.

-We will have time for a quick look round and then some lunch before we start cycling.
+We will have time for a quick look round before we start cycling.
 Your adventure begins at a sedate pace alongside the Trier Valley and The Central Moselle, heading for Bernkastel-Kues and its pretty “Marktplatz”, not forgetting of course, its wine taverns!

 Mon – Day 2: Berncastel-Kues to Kobern-Gondorf (71 miles) Elevation: 632ft /192m